datacarpentry/shell-genomics/episodes/04-redirection.md

 immediately before each match and the two lines immediately after each match.

-We can use the `-B` argument for grep to return a specific number of lines before each match and the `-A` argument to return a specific number of lines after each matching line.
-Here we want the line before and the two lines after each matching line so we add `-B1 -A2` to our grep command.
+We can use the `-B` argument for grep to return a specific number of lines before each match.
+The `-A` argument returns a specific number of lines after each matching line.
+Here we want the line *before* and the two lines *after* each matching line, so we add `-B1 -A2` to our grep command.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq